|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

-*Please mention you are an OARS guest to receive a special discounted room rate
+*Please call and mention you are an OARS guest to receive a special discounted room rate

 Other Camping Options

 This section of the Green River offers thrilling Class III rapids, interspersed with calm sections that inspire swimming, watching for wildlife, and gazing at the canyon scenery.
 Despite these slower stretches, the whitewater is consistent on the Green—you’ll challenge major rapids each day, plus lots of smaller waves and riffles.
-The Green is ideal for first-time rafters and children as young as 7, but not short on excitement for more seasoned boaters.
+The Green is ideal for first-time rafters and children as young as 7(12 years old in higher-water periods), but not short on excitement for more seasoned boaters.

 As dinner is being prepared by the guides, hors d’oeuvres will be served and you will have an opportunity to relax, enjoy a drink if you wish, and reflect on the day with your fellow traveling companions.